h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 rather than protecting the holiness of any particular concept, in this case freedom of speech.

-Unfortunately, this superintelligence doesn't exist, at least not yet.
+Fortunately and unfortunately, this superintelligence doesn't exist, at least not yet.
 History seems to have shown repeatedly that no matter how wise and well intended an individual or a group of individuals are, it is difficult for mere mortals to be the guardians of information for everybody without suffocating the society.
 On top of that, such power almost always leads to Orwellian like state: Power corrupts; absolute power corrupts absolutely.

 From the societal perspective, if the goals of freedom of speech is to continuously generate ideas based on new circumstances so that